microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/docs/v1.0-beta/Set-MgDeviceManagementMonitoringAlertRecordPortalNotificationAsSent.md

 # Set-MgDeviceManagementMonitoringAlertRecordPortalNotificationAsSent

 ## SYNOPSIS
-Set a single portal notification status to published by modifying the **isPortalNotificationSent** property to `true` for the user specified in the request.
+Set the status of the specified notification on the Microsoft EndPoint Manager admin center as sent, by modifying the **isPortalNotificationSent** property to `true`.

 ## SYNTAX